Murrieta Theft Crimes Lawyer

 California state law defines theft as the willful taking of another’s property without their permission.
 It can involve stealing money, personal property, real property, or the value of another’s services.
 Depending on the crime, theft can carry penalties of years of imprisonment, fines, restitution to victims, community service, probation, and counseling.

 - Auto theft

 - Identity theft

 - Credit card fraud

-Under CA Penal Code 488, Petty theft is the stealing of property valued under $950, such as shoplifting items from a retail store.
-The circumstances surrounding this offense including your previous criminal history, if any, will dictate whether you face an infraction, a misdemeanor, or a felony charge.
+Under CA Penal Code 488, Petty theft is the stealing of property valued under $950.
+A violation of this statute is classified as a misdemeanor.
+The circumstances surrounding this offense including your previous criminal history, if any, will dictate whether you face an increased felony charge.

 Petty theft penalties include:

 - Up to 6 month in county jail

 - A maximum fine of $1,000

 What is Felony Grand Theft in California?